-- The district currently has a process in place when evaluating new educational/ curriculum programs.
+• The district currently has a process in place when evaluating new educational programs.
 This process has clear objectives and involves a carful and rigorous examination that informs decision making.
-Omaha Public Schools completed the process of a Math Adoption.
-The voice of teachers from all buildings was critical to the success of this process.
-Each building selected one K-2 classroom teacher and one 3-5 classroom teacher for consideration to participate on the District Textbook Review Committee.
-Gilder had two classrooms implement the Math Adoption process.
-The process had clear objectives and involved a careful and rigorous examination that informed decision making for programming.
-In addition to teachers reviewing the programs in their classrooms, OPS community members and families were invited to review potential curriculum as well.
-It is critical that we ensure and it is well documented that all (100%) students, staff, community members and families are involved in the process of providing feedback in evaluating the effectiveness of a new educational program. - In addition to the climate survey at spring conferences a Gilder Parent survey was offered to all families in a common area.
+Omaha Public Schools is currently in the process of a Language Arts Adoption.
+The voice of teachers from all buildings is critical to the success of this process.
+Each building selects one K-2 classroom teacher and one 3-5 classroom teacher for consideration to participate on the District Textbook Review Committee.
+Gilder has two classrooms currently implementing the Language Arts Adoption process.
+The process has clear objectives and involves a careful and rigorous examination that informs decision making for programming.
+In addition to teachers reviewing the programs in their classrooms, OPS community members and families are invited to review potential curriculum as well.
+It is critical that we ensure and it is well documented that all (100%) students, staff, community members and families are involved in the process of providing feedback in evaluating the effectiveness of a new educational program.

+• At spring conferences a Parent survey is offered to all families in a common area.
 The survey was electronic and available in English and Spanish.
 The survey asked families questions regarding Gilder greenbooks/ Gilder assemblies/star tickets/ Gilder Great Expectations.
-The data allows the school to review those areas and make adjustments if needed. - Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
+The data allows the school to review those areas and make adjustments if needed.

+1.3 Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
 Provide supporting documentation in the corresponding folder.

-Gilder School Improvement Plan (SIP) is derived from staff input based on school data.
+•Gilder School Improvement Plan (SIP) is derived from staff input based on school data.
 There is a continuous improvement process in place, goals are determined in the areas of literacy, math, science, wellness, attendance and behavior.
 The SIP Team meets on a monthly basis to monitor growth, create professional development for all staff (certified and classified) and determine next steps for maintaining the expectations for a safe, clean and healthy learning environment.
 The SIP plan has many clear measures in place and is a working document throughout the school year.
 It is continuously assessed and improved upon based on data and staff input and is customized to student needs.

-- •Gilder Elementary Administrators have a documented coaching schedule on a consistent basis each month for the leadership team calibration.
+•Gilder Elementary Administrators have a documented coaching schedule on a consistent basis each month for the leadership team calibration.
 This process is in place to measure teacher engagement with students.
 The team visits classrooms together for inter-rater reliability and school wide data analysis.
 The Gilder Administration team and other district representatives will debrief weekly or every other week about coaching visits to inform and improve the building level professional development and teacher support.
 The process is customized to teacher needs based on calibration data determining the level of assistance needed for levels of coaching and reflection cycles.
-This process is of excellent quality. - First semester an average of ten coaching visits per week will be completed by building leadership. - Second semester an average of five coaching
+This process is of excellent quality.

+• First semester an average of ten coaching visits per week will be completed by building leadership.

+• Second semester an average of five coaching